benclifford/tmt/README.md

 `tmt` will switch to that branch, carrying over uncommitted changes if `git` is capable of doing so, run the command, then materialise the full mix again.
-This is especially prone to breaking, and can't run anything that needs interactive UI (but hey, maybe all of that will get fixed?)
+This is especially prone to breaking (but hey, maybe all of that will get fixed?)

 Force `tmt` to regenerate the current mix: `tmt materialise`